Frieda (Peanuts): Linus van Pelt

 Linus was the first character in the series that Frieda met.
 She sat behind him in school, and after they became friends, he introduced her to some of the other kids in the neighborhood.
 Not much is shown of their friendship beyond those strips that introduce her, but this early in their relationship, they seemed to look out for each other.
 Linus tried to protect her the first time she unintentionally upset Lucy (see below), and she in turn was one of the few kids who didn't see his need for a security blanket as a bad thing, for which he was so grateful that he kissed her hand.

 Lucy van Pelt

 Frieda's relationship with Lucy got off to a rocky start when Frieda, as usual, brought up her naturally curly hair almost as soon as they were introduced.
 Lucy became visibly offended by this, to the point where Linus (performing the introductions) felt it necessary to beg Lucy not to slug her.
 Despite Frieda's faux pas the two girls eventually became friends, and when they played baseball for Charlie Brown's team they often spent their time in the outfield chatting instead of paying attention to the game.
+Frieda is sometimes seen with Lucy's mean girl clique with Patty and Violet, though the only times when she ever participates in meanness is in the TV specials.